OU-Libraries/cdm-util-scripts/README.md

 In the `cdm-util-scripts` directory create a virtual environment and activate it:

     python -m venv env
-    source env/bin/activate
+    source env/Scripts/activate

+(Try `source env/bin/activate` on Linux and macOS.)
 Install `cdm-util-scripts` in the virtual environment:

     python -m pip install .